What is Finished-Size Quilting?

 quilters used to be able to make blocks any size with no math?

-Because the cardboard was perfect for making templates.
+They never threw away empty cereal boxes because the cardboard was perfect for making templates.

-simply drew the sizes of the pieces they needed.
+They opened the cereal boxes and simply drew the sizes of the pieces they needed. and simply drew the sizes of the pieces they needed.

 If they needed 3 inch pieces, they just drew 3 inch squares,